Purcell-enhanced spin-phonon coupling with a single color center: Main

-To further confirm the acoustic origin of the Purcell enhancement, we measure the dependence of the spin relaxation rate on the orientation of the magnetic field.
-Based on theoretical predictions using the SiV strain interaction Hamiltonian \cite{meesala_strain_2018}, the magnitude of Purcell-enhanced spin decay rate ($\Gamma_{sm} = \gamma_{s, \omega_m}-\gamma_{s,o}$) should increase as the magnetic field vector rotates away from the SiV center's high-symmetry axis towards the plane perpendicular to that axis due to increased mixing between the spin-orbit eigenstates.
-Since the splitting between the $f_{\uparrow\uparrow\prime}$ and $f_{\downarrow\downarrow\prime}$ transitions is relatively small when the magnetic field is nearly aligned with the SiV axis, we performed this angle-dependence measurement on a higher frequency acoustic resonance of the device at $\sim$\SI{21}{\giga\hertz}.
-Using the vector magnet in our experimental setup, we sweep the spin transition frequency across this resonance using the magnetic field magnitude for five different magnetic field orientations (\ref{angular-dependence}).
-Following the standard cavity QED framework for the Purcell effect \cite{cohen-tannoudji_atom-photon_1998}, we expect $\Gamma_{sm} \propto g_{sm}^2$.
-Further, the Hamiltonian of the SiV center dictates that the acoustic dipole moment (strain susceptibility) for the spin qubit, and hence $g_{sm}$ is proportional to proportional to the component of magnetic field perpendicular to the SiV-center's high-symmetry axis \cite{meesala_strain_2018}.
-In Fig. \ref{fig4}b, the fit to the data indicates good agreement with this $\mathrm{sin}^2\theta$ dependence expected from theory.
+To further confirm the acoustic origin of the Purcell enhancement, we measure the dependence of the spin relaxation rate on the orientation of the magnetic field for the resonance at $\sim$\SI{21}{\giga\hertz}.
+Based on theoretical predictions using the SiV strain interaction Hamiltonian \cite{meesala_strain_2018}, the magnitude of Purcell-enhanced spin decay rate ($\Gamma_{sm} = \gamma_{s, \omega_m}-\gamma_{s,o}$) should increase as the magnetic field vector rotates away from the SiV center's high-symmetry axis towards the plane perpendicular to that axis due to increased mixing between the spin-orbit eigenstates (see Methods section \ref{angular-dependence} for the theoretical details and the measurement details).
+In Fig. 4b, the fit to the data indicates good agreement with the $\mathrm{sin}^2\theta$ dependence expected from theory.